MinnPost/wordpress-sandbox/wp-content/plugins/object-sync-for-salesforce/docs/code/files/classes/salesforce_mapping.php.txt

 	 * Generate a temporary ID to store while waiting for a push or pull to complete, before the record has been assigned a new ID
 	 *
 	 * @param string $direction Whether this is part of a push or pull action
-	 * @return $id is a temporary string that will be replaced if the modification is successful */ public function generate_temporary_id( $direction ) {
+	 * @return string $id is a temporary string that will be replaced if the modification is successful */ public function generate_temporary_id( $direction ) {
 		if ( 'push' === $direction ) {